It is increasingly common for there to be disputes involving estates after a death.

 - The Will does not provide for a person who should have been provided for (for example an unmarried partner or a young child)

 - Poor administration of an estate or a Trust.

 - Resolving disputes between Executors, or between Executors and beneficiaries.

-Lauren Sayer, our Head of Litigation, and Rex Buscombe specialise in dealing with these types of disputes and Rex is a Member of the Association of Contentious Trust & Probate Specialists (ACTAPS).
-It is a complex area of law and Lauren and Rex can help you to resolve the problem and if at all possible to settle it without the need for Court Proceedings.
+Lauren Sayer, our Head of Litigation, specialises in dealing with these types of disputes.
+It is a complex area of law and Lauren can help you to resolve the problem and if at all possible to settle it without the need for Court Proceedings.
 They will talk to you at the beginning about costs and the likely financial implications of the options available to you.